Why and who attends?

 Attending HIC gives you access to the most valuable e-health, digital health and health informatics professional development event in Australia.

 Need help getting approval to attend our conference?

-Use the following five points to assist your application.
+Use the following six points to assist your application.

 HIC is the forefront of digital health, e-health and health informatics in Australia.

 What you learn at HIC will improve the quality and effectiveness of your work.